griever255/purple/README.md

 During a player's turn they may call any attribute of a card or series of cards in the deck as long as the odds are 50/50 or less.
 The play is always on the last card that was correctly played.
 If a player guesses wrong, they must drink the number of cards in the run, including the additional wrongly guessed cards.
 If a player guesses right, they continue guessing until they guessed a minimum of three cards correctly, at which point they may pass if they choose.

 When the play passes to the dealer's position, it is the dealer's turn to play and the dealer position rotates opposite player rotation.
-This continue until casual levels are achieved.
+This continues until casual levels are achieved.

 ### Legal Moves
  - Purple: Two cards are drawn that are either (red, black), or (black, red)